flowchart LR

 The output shows the model architecture, parameter counts, training epoch, and the taxonomic ranks with their class counts.
 This information is useful for verifying that the checkpoint matches the expected configuration before using it for prediction.

-6 Prediction on the Test Set
+6 Prediction on the test set

 Download the test data and run prediction using the epoch 10 checkpoint.